vinooMj/hyperledger-_CBDC_notes/ca.md

 We have walked through both the cryptogen tool and the Fabric-CA, and see the difference between them.
 Cryptogen is good for demo or static setup, while
 Fabric-CA provides a better way to issue certificates in real life.

-CA that can generate ECDSA certificates may be used.
+CA that can generate ECDSA certificates may be used..

 The Fabric CA server should now be listening on port 7054.